qutcode/qutcodebot/README.md

 # qutcodebot
-So this is the offical #qutcode IRC bot.
+So this is the offical #qutcode IRC bot repo.

+# Haskell QUT Bot [bot.hs]
 Currently it will only mirror what you say and tell you how long it has been running.
 Future feature will be:
   - retrieve wikipedia links for given keyword (e.g. "qutcodebot search qut")